DecadeReverb/strainer-asp-dotnet/README.md

 }
 ```

 Notice how conditional ordering is being performed depending on term's `IsDescending` property.
+This condition will be evaluated during runtime.

 ## Filter operators